Ohmnivore/ChopChopScript/README.md

 	var interp:ScriptInterp = new ScriptInterp();
 	trace(interp.interpret(parser.parse()));

 For your own purposes you only need the src/script folder.
-However, this project builds into an interpreter with the following usage:
+This project also builds into an interpreter with the following usage:

 	Usage: ChopChop Interpreter
 	[source] -> the file to interpret -> expects: [path]